mmahdi-farrokhy/CanBusProtocol/README.md

 this class connects to the database and reads the data from it.

-** You can use this class if you're attempting to use MS Access(or any other RDBMS) Database in a C# Project and modify it as your requirements **
+** You can use this class if you're attempting to use MS Access(or any other RDBMS) Database in a C# Project and modify it as your requirements.
+Just Change The Parameters And Return Data Types **
 -----------------------------------------------------------------------
 DumpConnection class:
 To send data commands of ECU Downloading procedure, first we need to